Stuycs-K/project03-final-10-yeq/DEVLOG.md

 ### 2024-01-13 - Brief description
 working on having the forks calculate each of their designated sections.
-3 pixels are missing out of the total required amount of pixels for the ppm.
+3 pixels are missing out of the total required amount of pixels for the ppm. split into files instead of shared memory for now. split files are working except theres a streak in one of the rows now.